open-pioneer/trails-openlayers-base-packages/docs/guidelines/UI.md

 ## Documentation and Examples

 -   Create a Demo / Samples for components
--   Use the open layers sample app as a showcase with many components
+-   Use the OpenLayers sample app as a showcase with many components
 -   Create a separate sample app for complex components

 -   Maintain a high level document explaining the UI-Concept